zzGHzz/zkVoteContract/readme.md

 ## Voting Process
 The following is the whole voting process:

-1. The voting authority creates a new vote via `VoteCreator.newBinaryVote`.
-The ID of the created vote is compted by `keccak256(authority_address, deployed_contract_address)`.
+1. The voting authority creates a new vote via `VoteContractV2.newBinaryVote`.
-2. The voting authority generates a key pair for the vote and register the public key via `VotingContract.setAuthPubKey`.
+2. The voting authority generates a key pair for the vote and register the public key via `VotingContractV2.setAuthPubKey`.
-3. Voters upload their ballots via `VotingContract.cast`.
+3. Voters generate a new key pair to computed their encrypted ballots and upload their ballots via `VotingContractV2.cast`.
-4. The voting authority ends the casting period via `VotingContract.beginTally`.
-5. The voting authority off-chain computes the tally result and upload the result via `VotingContract.setTallyRes`.
+4. The voting authority computes the tally result and upload the result via `VotingContractV2.setTallyRes`.
-6. The voting authority ends the tally period via `VotingContract.endTally`.
+5. The voting authority ends the tally via `VotingContractV2.endTally`.
-7. Anyone can verify the result via `VotingContract.verifyTallyRes`.
-They can also verify individual ballot via `VotingContract.verifyBallot`.
+6. Anyone can verify the result via `VotingContractV2.verifyTallyRes`.
+They can also verify individual ballot via `VotingContractV2.verifyBallot`.

-`./test/testVotingContract.js` implements the code for testing a complete voting process.

-## Limitations

-The implementation is created as a prototype of a privacy-preserved voting system.
-Therefore, it does not include features such as timing control and voter registration that are commonly seen in a typical voting process.
-The system currently only supports the vote where voters cast YES/NO ballots.